GREAT HALL PROJECT

 In general, dining and shopping options in Jeppesen Terminal will be limited throughout the project, as all existing concessions will close eventually.
 The good news is the closures will happen in phases.
 And, we are actively working to secure temporary concessions in the terminal to help bring some food and beverage options to our passengers.

 And, don’t forget, there are several great dining options at the Westin Hotel and Transit Center.
 You can enjoy breakfast, lunch or dinner at the Grill & Vine, Tom's Urban or coffee and snacks at Ingredients all located on Level 5 of the Westin.
-You can also enjoy coffee and snacks at Roasting Plant on the train platform level (Level 2) of the Transit Center or Starbucks in the terminal near arrivals (Level 5).
+You can also enjoy coffee and snacks at Roasting Plant on the train platform level (Level 2) of the Transit Center, Ingredients in the Westin or Rocky Mountain Cafe in the terminal.

 Below is a list of concessions that are saying their goodbyes, as well as those that will remain open during Phase 1.